SOLAS-TTRPG/SOLAS/README.md

 **Mind** *Analytical skill, intuition*

 - **Focus**: Your mental concentration on a trick.
 Your **Mind** is the maximum.
-- How powerful the tricks you can use are.
+- How powerful the tricks you can use are, and how many you can memorize.

 **Constitution** *Physical/Mental toughness, persistance*